Mateoferrnandez/Projects/Personal Projects/Exploring the Relationship Between Forest Cover and CO2 Emissions in South America/README.md

 ## How to View the Project

-- **Jupyter Notebook**: Open the notebook in the `notebooks/` directory to see the detailed analysis and conclusions.
+- **Jupyter Notebook**: Open the notebook in the `notebooks/` directory to see the detailed analysis and conclusions or follow this [link]([https://deepnote.com/workspace/mateofernandez-c7c6b165-b5e5-44be-9aa1-6f96867cde09/project/Landandemissionsproject-fdca6125-545d-4b67-bfee-2dbe4475005e/notebook/forestcoverandemissions-e96bcd8a2ffd4f3295471356f333ea5c](https://deepnote.com/workspace/mateofernandez-c7c6b165-b5e5-44be-9aa1-6f96867cde09/project/Exploring-the-Relationship-Between-Forest-Cover-and-CO2-Emissions-in-South-America-fdca6125-545d-4b67-bfee-2dbe4475005e/notebook/forestcoverandemissions-3e90552244e7444cb4d4979fa01c4078)) to see the project in Deepnote,this includes the Powerbi dashboard and interactive plotly plots.
-- **Power BI Dashboard**: The dashboard can be viewed online on Deepnote.
-[View Dashboard on Deepnote](https://deepnote.com/workspace/mateofernandez-c7c6b165-b5e5-44be-9aa1-6f96867cde09/project/Landandemissionsproject-fdca6125-545d-4b67-bfee-2dbe4475005e/notebook/forestcoverandemissions-e96bcd8a2ffd4f3295471356f333ea5c)